Workiva/over_react/doc/wrapping_js_components.md

 <img src='./images/ui_js_component/interop_reference_error.png' alt='Accessing the property in the devtools' />

 > **One more reminder** that if after correctly creating the annotation, you find that it does not have a library prefix and only requires the component name (i.e. `JS('ArbitraryComponent')` and not something like `JS('MagicalJsPackage.ArbitraryComponent')`), you should **heavily** consider configuring your bundle to have at least a package namespace (i.e. the 'MagicalJsPackage' prefix).
-Attaching components to the global namespace both pollutes that namespace as well as risks naming collisions.
+Loading components to the global namespace both pollutes that namespace as well as risks naming collisions.

 ### Adding Prop Typings